JasonWilger/JasonWilger/README.md

 ### Hi there 😁 !
-#### My name is Jason Wilger and I am a student at DigitalCrafts, Atlana
+#### My name is Jason Wilger and I am a student at DigitalCrafts, Atlanta.

 - 🌱 I’m currently learning full-stack web development!